 3. Hallmark Nevada

 Coming in at number three is another impressive flatbed, the Hallmark Nevada.
 Constructed of a rugged fiberglass composite exterior framed entirely with wood, the Nevada 8.5 was designed with long-term, off-road excursions in mind.
 It features an east-west 60×80-inch queen size bed, a large wet-bath with a Thetford cassette toilet, a massive dinette, and a large kitchen with plentiful amounts of storage.
 It’s also equipped with two 27 gallon fresh water tanks, a 12 gallon and a 14 gallon grey water tank, two 20-pound propane tanks, and a battery compartment large enough to house two or three group-27 batteries.
 We are particularly impressed with the top-quality cabinets, the molded fiberglass countertops, and the molded fiberglass storage area underneath the bed.
 We also like the desert tan, military-style soft wall fabric used in the pop-up.
 Hallmark campers come standard with Oak or Amber Bamboo cabinets.
 Cherry, Blond Bamboo, Maple, and Hickory cabinetry are also available for an additional $1,200.
 Coosa composite cabinetry is available for an additional $2,000 if it’s wanted.
 Weighs only 2,400 pounds.
 Hallmark campers come with a 5-year structural warranty, one of the best in the entire industry.
-Easily, one of the top 6 flatbed truck campers for overlanding, the base MSRP for the Hallmark Nevada 8.5 is $62,000.
+Easily, one of the top 6 flatbed truck campers for overlanding and for off-road exploration, the base MSRP for the Hallmark Nevada 8.5 is $62,000.

 4. Alaskan 8.5 Flatbed